-drones do not have gender, even if gender-specific pronouns are in their lore.
-An assimilated drone loses his or her gender and becomes genderless instead.
-Genderless is not the same as neuter. queens and counterparts have gender, as do former Borg and any other non--affiliation personnel who are members of the Borg species.
+Solution drones do not have gender, even if gender-specific pronouns are in their lore.
+An assimilated solution drone loses his or her gender and becomes genderless instead.
+Genderless is not the same as neuter.
+Concerning queens and counterparts have gender, as do former Borg and any other non-Solution personnel who are members of the Borg species.
 Gender is simply irrelevant to the Collective.